-(1) Except as provided in subsection (2) of this section, it ((shall be)) is unlawful for any retail spirits, beer, or wine licensee to purchase spirits, beer, or wine, except from a duly licensed distributor, domestic winery, domestic brewer, or certificate of approval holder with a direct shipment endorsement((, or the board)).
+(1) Except as provided in subsection (2) of this section, it shall be unlawful for any retail spirits, beer, or wine licensee to purchase spirits, beer, or wine, except from a duly licensed distributor, domestic winery, domestic brewer, or certificate of approval holder with a direct shipment endorsement((, or the board)).

-(2) (a) A spirits, beer, or wine retailer ((licensee)) may purchase spirits, beer, or wine:

-(i) From a government agency ((which)) that has lawfully seized $((beer \ or \ wine \ from))$ liquor possessed by a licensed ((beer)) distributor or ((wine)) retailer $((\tau \ or))$:

-(ii) From a board-authorized ((retailer)) manufacturer or certificate holder authorized by this title to act as a distributor of liquor((, or));

-(iii) From a licensed retailer which has discontinued business if the distributor has refused to accept spirits, beer, or wine from that retailer for return and refund((.
-Beer and wine));

-(iv) From a retailer whose license or license endorsement permits resale to a retailer of wine and/or spirits for consumption on the premises, if the purchasing retailer is authorized to sell such wine and/or spirits.

-(b) Goods purchased under this subsection ((shall)) (2) must meet the quality standards set by ((its)) the manufacturer of the goods.
+(2) A spirits, beer, or wine retailer ((licensee)) may purchase spirits, beer, or wine (a) from a government agency which has lawfully seized ((beer or wine from)) liquor possessed by a licensed ((beer)) distributor or ((wine)) retailer, ((or)) (b) from a board-authorized ((retailer)) manufacturer or certificate holder authorized by this title to act as a distributor of liquor, ((or))) (c) from a licensed retailer which has discontinued business if the distributor has refused to accept spirits, beer, or wine from that retailer for return and refund((.
+Beer and wine)), or (d) for a retailer of wine and/or spirits it is authorized to sell, from a retailer whose license or license endorsement permits such resale.
+Goods purchased under this subsection shall meet the quality standards set by its manufacturer.